carylwyatt/internal-policies/3-circulation/circulation.md

 | ------------------------------ | ----------------------------------- | -------------------------- | ----------------------------- |
 | No overdue fee (grace period) | $3 overdue fee posts when returned | $5 processing plus cost of book posts, $3 overdue fee **does not** post | $5 remains on bill, Cost of book removed manually unless replacement copy has been ordered |
 | Total = $0 | Total = $3 | Total = Cost of book + $5 | Total = $5 |

+## Textbooks/Reserves
+- 15 minute grace period before fines begin
+- Initial fine is 5¢ per minute or $3.00 per hour.
+- Textbook late 2 - 7 days: Fine will be $50.00.
+- Textbook late day 8+: Fine will be $100.00 or cost of book.
+- Student loses /damages textbook: Replacement cost will be 100% cost of book + $5 processing fee.

 ## Interlibrary Loans
 Books and journal articles not available in our library may be ordered from other libraries.
 The delivery time varies depending on which library has the book: